citp/privacy-policy-historical/s/sa/sam/sammsoft.com.md

 * * *

 You can edit your personal information stored by us at any time by utilizing web services, if available, or by contacting us via one of the methods listed at the end of this policy.

 We reserve the right to send you certain communications relating to Sammsoft, such as service announcements and administrative messages that are considered part an established business relationship, without offering you the opportunity to opt-out of receiving them.
-Sammsoft is a trade name for certain software products developed by or for Xeriton Corporation.
-As used in this agreement, Xeriton Corporation, its divisions, trade names, subsidiaries, and affiliated companies and entities are collectively referred to as “Sammsoft” or “Xeriton.”
-We reserve the right to use information about you in accordance with this policy for all Xeriton divisions and under all Xeriton trade names.
+Sammsoft is a trade name for certain software products developed by or for support.com, Inc. or its subsidiary, SDC Software, Inc. As used in this agreement, support.com, Inc., its divisions, trade names, subsidiaries, and affiliated companies and entities are collectively referred to as "Sammsoft" or "support.com."
+We reserve the right to use information about you in accordance with this policy for all support.com subsidiaries and divisions and under all support.com trade names.

 Confidentiality and Security